albar965/littlenavmap-manual/src/en/LAYOUT.rst

 .. note::

-    Layouts cannot be exchanged with different settings for :ref:`map-undock` in the options dialog.
+    Layouts cannot be exchanged with different settings for :ref:`options-map-undock` in the options dialog.

-    *Little Navmap* will show a warning when loading a layout that was saved with :ref:`map-undock` enabled and :ref:`map-undock` is currently disabled, for example.
+    *Little Navmap* will show a warning when loading a layout that was saved with :ref:`options-map-undock` enabled and :ref:`options-map-undock` is currently disabled, for example.

 .. _save-load-layouts: